Making Referrals to the Counseling Center

 What do these Foundation requirements look like?

 - There are twelve requirements.
-Three of these require up to three courses.
+Three of these require up to three courses to complete.
 Eight of these require only one course.
-The remaining one is a citizenship requirement which requires two non-credit bearing courses to be completed in the first year.
+The remaining one is a citizenship requirement is fulfilled through the successful completion of a first year seminar at Rhodes.

-How should a student fit the Foundation requirements into his/her schedule?
+How should a student fit the Foundation requirements into their schedule?

-- A number of these requirements should be fulfilled early on.
-By the end of the second year, most students should have completed the following three requirements:
+- By the end of the second year, most students should have completed the following requirements:

-- Citizenship*(F12) (*To be completed during the first year.)
+- Citizenship(F12) -- To be completed during the first semester.

 - As a Music major or minor, a student would be able to fulfill all or part of the following requirements: F2, F3, F5, F9.